Christopher C. Miller: Comments about Russia and about U.S. fighter jets

-Miller criticized certain Pentagon programs and strategies and declared that he could "not wait to leave the job".
-Specifically, he derided the F-35 Joint Strike Fighter and criticized efforts to develop 5th and emerging 6th generation fighter aircraft.
-Miller has called the F-35 a “piece of shit”, and many informed officials have expressed similar sentiments, including the late John McCain.
+Miller criticized certain Pentagon programs and strategies and declared that he could "not wait to leave the job."
+Specifically, he derided the F-35 Joint Strike Fighter and criticized efforts to develop fifth- and emerging sixth-generation fighter aircraft.

-Miller supported innovative plans for the Defense Department to do “things below the threshold of armed conflict” which he viewed as the future of the department, even though "a lot of people just want to continue doing the same old thing again and again.
-I think that’s the definition of insanity, isn’t it?
+Miller supported innovative plans for the Defense Department to do "things below the threshold of armed conflict" which he viewed as the future of the department, even though "a lot of people just want to continue doing the same old thing again and again.
+I think that's the definition of insanity, isn't it?
 Oh, did I say that out loud?"

-Post-Trump Administration
+Post-Trump administration

-Miller published his own memoir Soldier Secretary in February 2023.
-In the book, Miller suggested that the US military budget could be cut by 40 to 50 percent, restoring to the pre-911 level.
+Miller published his own memoir Soldier Secretary: Warnings from the Battlefield & the Pentagon About America's Most Dangerous Enemies, in February 2023.
+In the book, Miller suggested that the US military budget could be cut by 40 to 50 percent, restoring to the pre-9/11 level.

+In 2023, Miller authored the chapter on the Department of Defense for the ninth edition of the Heritage Foundation's book Mandate for Leadership, which provides the policy agenda for Project 2025.